-Parameterized GW-induced temperature fluctuations (|T'|), GW drag (a_x), and probability of cloud formation (P) are studied next in Figure 5 in the same manner as temperature and zonal winds are presented in Figure 4.
-Overall, the seasonal variations of the parameterized GW-induced temperature fluctuations, which are created by GW harmonics that survived propagation from the lower atmosphere-depend on the assumed wave sources and on filtering by the underlying mean winds.
+Parameterized GW-induced temperature fluctuations (T'), GW drag $(a_x)$ , and probability of cloud formation (P) are studied next in the same manner as temperature and zonal winds are presented in Figure 4.
+Figure 5 (top row) presents the seasonal

+- 20 variations of the parameterized GW-induced temperature fluctuations, which are created by GW harmonics that survived propagation from the lower atmosphere and, thus, depend on the assumed wave sources and on filtering by the underlying mean winds.
 In the mesosphere (80 km, Figure 5a), the fluctuations of up to 16 K enhance at middle- to high-latitudes and during the solstices with slightly larger magnitudes during winters.
-The middle column of Figure 5 shows the seasonal variations of the zonal GW drag, which is largely determined by the background winds below presented in Figure 4 and characterizes the rate of change of GW momentum fluxes with height.
+The middle row of Figure 5 shows the seasonal variations of the zonal GW drag, which is largely determined by the background winds below presented in Figure 4 and characterizes the rate - of change of GW momentum fluxes with height.
 It is seen that it is directed mainly against the mean flow throughout the mesosphere.
-Finally, the probability P of cloud formation is plotted in the rightmost column of Figure 5.
-A continuous presence of P of up to 2-4% is seen around the equator at 80 km nearly throughout the entire Martian year.
-After the northern summer hemisphere solstice (aphelion), regions of cloud formation gradually expand to lower-latitudes ($\pm 30^{\circ}$), resembling a fork-like structure, in some level of agreement with Sefton-Nash et al. (2013)'s observations.
-During southern winter solstice, the probability of cold pocket formation is somewhat present around midlatitudes.
+Finally, the probability P of cloud formation is plotted in the bottom row of Figure 5.
+A continuous presence of P of up to 4% is seen around the equator at 80 km nearly throughout the entire Martian year.
+After the northern summer hemisphere solstice (aphelion), regions of cloud formation gradually expand to lower-latitudes ( $\pm 30^{\circ}$ ), resembling a fork-like structure, in some level of agreement with Sefton-Nash et al. (2013)'s observations.
+During southern winter solstices, the probability of cold - 30 pocket formation is somewhat present around midlatitudes.
 There is some degree of correlation between the cloud formation probability and GW activity represented as fluctuations and drag.

-In the upper mesosphere (100 km, middle row), GW-induced temperature fluctuations increase, along with the GW drag imposed on the mean circulation, and the cloud formation probability demonstrates a more definitive correlation with the GW activity during all seasons.
-Cold pockets occur more frequently at middle- and high-latitudes ($P \sim 16-20\%$), exceeding the equatorial cloud probability rate.
+In the upper mesosphere (100 km), GW-induced temperature fluctuations increase, along with the GW drag imposed on the mean circulation, and the cloud formation probability demonstrates a more definitive correlation with the GW activity during all seasons.
+Cold pockets occur more frequently at middle- and high-latitudes ( $P \sim 16 - 20\%$ ), exceeding the equatorial cloud probability rate.
 Around the mesopause, GW-induced fluctuations increase further maximizing at middle- and high-latitudes with values of up to 26 K during both aphelion and perihelion.
-The probability P increases to more than $\sim 30\%$ correspondingly.
+The probability P increases to ~32% correspondingly.